rtdip/core/docs/getting-started/installation.md

     !!! note "Java"
         Ensure that Java is installed prior to installing the rtdip-sdk with the **[pipelines,pyspark]**.
 See [here](#java) for more information.

+=== "Integrations"
+    RTDIP SDK can be installed with extra dependencies for integrations.
+If running OpenSTEF's automated pipelines with RTDIP, include the additional **[integrations]** during the RTDIP SDK installation to ensure the necessary OpenSTEF packages are included during installation.

+        pip install "rtdip-sdk[integrations]"

 The following provides examples of how to install the RTDIP SDK package with Pip, Conda or Micromamba.
 Please note the section above to update any extra packages to be installed as part of the RTDIP SDK.